On Grid Compressive Sampling for Spherical Field Measurements in Acoustics: Background

-In cases where the field of interest is highly symmetric with respect to the radiation coordinate system, there will be few non-zero $\Acoef{n}{m}$ and so the $\acoef{n}{m\mu}$ will be sparse/compressible~\cite{culotta-lopezRadiationCenterEstimation2017,culotta-lopezFastNearfieldAntenna2021}.
-More importantly, if the probe is small, i.e., $k_\lambda r_\mrm{probe}$ is small (where $k_\lambda$ is the wavenumber of the field of interest and $r_\mrm{probe}$ is the smallest sphere circumscribing the probe) or highly rotationally symmetric, the $\t{R}{_{\nu}^{\mu}}$ will be approximately zero for $\mu \geq |1|$ and larger $\nu$, so again the $\acoef{n}{m\mu}$ will be sparse/compressible.
-Thus, since it is a relatively simple linear problem to separate the SW coefficients from the $D$-function coefficients, CS might be used to solve for the coefficients in \eqref{eq:wigner_D_expanison}, from which the SW coefficients can be determined.
-In cases where an omnidirectional receiver that directly measures the field of interest is used, \eqref{eq:wigner_D_expanison} is equal to the field sampled at the position $j$.
-This can be interpreted as the translation factors multiplied by the Wigner $D$-functions all collapse down to be the SW/SH expansion for the field at the point $j$~\cite{wittmannProbecorrectedSphericalNearfield1992}.
-Due to this collapsing of the series expansion, the $\Acoef{n}{m}$ must inherently be sparse/compressible for CS to be a possible solution approach.
+The paragraphs above setup a linear inverse problem we wish to solve using CS.
+However, for CS to be a valid approach we must establish cases where coefficient sparsity is a valid assumption.
+In cases where the field of interest is highly symmetric with respect to the radiation coordinate system, there will be few non-zero $\Acoef{n}{m}$, so regardless of probe type the $\acoef{n}{m\mu}$ will be sparse/compressible~\cite{culotta-lopezRadiationCenterEstimation2017,culotta-lopezFastNearfieldAntenna2021}.
+In a more specific case, if the probe is small, i.e., $k_\lambda r_\mrm{probe}$ is small (where $k_\lambda$ is the wavenumber of the field of interest and $r_\mrm{probe}$ is the smallest sphere circumscribing the probe) or highly rotationally symmetric, the $\t{R}{_{\nu}^{\mu}}$ will be approximately zero for $\mu \geq |1|$ and larger $\nu$, so again the $\acoef{n}{m\mu}$ will be sparse/compressible even if the $\Acoef{n}{m}$ are not totally sparse themselves.
+In contrast, in cases where an omnidirectional receiver that directly measures the field of interest is used, \eqref{eq:wigner_D_expanison} is equal to the field sampled at the position $j$.
+This can be interpreted as the translation factors multiplied by the Wigner $D$-functions collapsing down to be the SW/SH expansion for the field at the point $j$~\cite{wittmannProbecorrectedSphericalNearfield1992}.
+Due to this collapsing of the series expansion, the sparsity assumption must hold for the SW/SH coefficients $\Acoef{n}{m}$ directly.
+Note, our method is general and does not depend on the probe selection, only the validity of the sparsity assumption does.